 How did the Council get my personal data?

-As well as the information you provide, we also get information from partner agencies including the Police, Courts, school and health services.
+As well as the information you provide, we also get information from other teams within the Council’s children’s social care service and partner agencies including the police, courts, school and health services.

 What sort of information do you keep?

 We may use the following information about you to make sure that we provide you with the right service, advice or support.

 This may include some of the following categories of information: